arangodb/docs/3.6/programs-arangod-agency.md

 `agency.election-timeout-max`

-Maximum timeout before an agent calls for new election in seconds.
+Maximum timeout before an Agent calls for new election in seconds.

 `agency.election-timeout-min`

-Minimum timeout before an agent calls for new election in seconds.
+Minimum timeout before an Agent calls for new election in seconds.

 ## Endpoint